sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Security Considerations

-SWID tags contain public information about software components and, as such, do not need to be protected against disclosure on an endpoint.
+SWID and CoSWID tags contain public information about software components and, as such, do not need to be protected against disclosure on an endpoint.
 Similarly, SWID tags are intended to be easily discoverable by applications and users on an endpoint in order to make it easy to